 I text message my someone.
 Tell him what’s going on.
 Tell him I’m driving and that I’ll hit him back.
 Baby you’ll get through this he types to me.
 I really wanna believe him.

 I drive.
 I try to listen to music but I’m too raw, too much an exposed nerve to listen to anything.
 I drive in silence.
 Pushing the speedometer well past 90 I start to babble, under my breath.
 I’m praying that this doesn’t do too much damage.
 I’m praying for my mother, that she find whatever it is she’s missing, for my dad that he not be too scarred behind this all, for forgiveness for myself because I should have warned him.
 I know my mother better than anyone.
-I’ve seen the way she can manipulate, the way she can turn a good person bad.
+I’ve seen the way she can manipulate, the way she can turn a good thing bad.
 I’ve seen what she’s done to others, to me.
 I should have warned him.
 I am the guilty one standing in the shore, watching someone else drown.
 I did nothing to save him.
 I’m crying and cursing and praying and hoping that I don’t slam into a wall.
 The roads are wet from the storm.
 I push the accelerator to the floor.
 I’m almost to Galveston before I realize, eventually, I’ll have to turn around.
 There’s no such thing as running in my life.

 When I get back to the house, everything is quiet.
 I walk to my bed and crawl in.
-I send a message to him again telling him I’m home.
+I send a message to The Great Houdini again telling him I’m home.
 Because I don’t want him to worry.
 I turn my phone on silent before he can answer.
 I don’t wanna hear anyone else’s thoughts tonight.
 I really don’t wanna hear my own.
 He’s going to reassure me, to remind me that I’ve gotten through worse.
 And he’s right of course.
 But I don’t know if I wanna be reassured right now.

 The next day, I’m in bed and my dad comes in the room.
 He looks so tired.
 And hurt.
 It’s my fault.
 He asks me how I’m doing.
 And he really waits for the answer, rather than pushing forward with some rehearsed speech he prepared.
 He tells me then, in that low quiet voice, some of the hurtful things she’s said.
 They sound very much like the mother I know.